-Red-Oil Pixian Chile Bean Paste (Hong You Doubanjiang)
+Pixian Red-Oil Broad Bean Paste (Juan Cheng Doubanjiang)

-Hong you douban is the everyday, go-to doubanjiang in Sichuan, both because it is less expensive than pure, aged douban and because, being younger and having added chili oil, it is redder.
-Many chefs prefer the red color it brings to dishes, particularly stir-fries.
+Hong you douban is the everyday, go-to doubanjiang in Sichuan, both because it is less expensive than pure, aged douban and because, being younger and having added oil, it is redder.
+Many chefs prefer the red color and bright flavor it brings to dishes, particularly stir-fries.
 They will use red-oil douban for stir-fries and the deep-brown aged douban for braises and soups.
-Or they may combine the two, as we often do, adding aged douban for depth of flavor.
+Or they may combine the two, as we often do, using hong you douban for color and aged douban for depth of flavor.

-Juan Cheng Pai is a China Time-Honored Brand of doubanjiang, made in Pixian County, Sichuan, since 1688.
-Its bean pastes are certified as Green Food by the agency in China that regulates organic and non-chemical food production.
+Juan Cheng is a China Time-Honored Brand of doubanjiang, made in Sichuan since 1688.
+Its bean pastes are certified as Green Food by the agency in China that regulates non-chemical food production.

-Pixian doubanjiang is a protected geographic indication and is one of the few food products in China whose craftsmanship qualifies as national intangible cultural heritage; all brands are strictly regulated by the Pixian Food Industry Association.
+Pixian doubanjiang is a protected geographic indication and is one of the few food products in China whose craftsmanship qualifies as National Intangible Cultural Heritage.

-Ingredients: Chilies, broad bean, salt, wheat flour, rapeseed oil, spices, potassium sorbate
+Ingredients: Chili, broad bean, salt, wheat flour, rapeseed oil (non-GMO canola), spices, potassium sorbate

 Size: 600 grams (21 ounces)